jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 The __Persona Pattern__ allows the LLM/GenAI to respond as if it were that persona, which could be:
 * A role, such as doctor, but __DO NOT__ take any of its medical advice seriously — always confirm with an actual physician
-* A real person, living or dead, as long as there’s enough public information about that person
+* A real person, living or dead, if there’s enough public information about that person
 * A fictional character
 * An inanimate object